 My research and teaching activities often have some deep connections with what goes on “behind the scenes” of my professional life.
 For that reason, I engage in the following self-disclosures …

 Music: Above all else, I am an aficionado of Classical, especially BBMHH (alias Beethoven, Bach, Mozart, Haydn, and Handel).
 But, in an almost contradictory fashion, I also am an opera buff, including Wagner, Puccini, Mozart, Richard Strauss, and Verdi (in that order!).
 Oddly, this love of opera eventually drew me – via Erich Korngold, Bernard Herrmann, and Sergei Prokofiev – into a fascination with great film music, whether of the Golden Age (Victor Young, Miklos Rozsa, and Max Steiner) or more modern (John Barry, Mark Isham, Ennio Morricone, Vangelis, and John Williams).
 Speaking of modern, I also like much contemporary music, such as the choral works of Arvo Pärt, John Tavener, Morten Lauridsen, and Eric Whitacre, the operas of Philip Glass, and the chamber music of George Crumb.
-I’ve also constructed Pandora “stations” devoted to Hawaian slack key guitar as well as Tangerine Dream and its genre affiliates.
 When under lots of stress, I’ll turn to medicinal music, like Celtic, New Age, Ambient, Smooth Jazz, and Chill-Out.

-Literature: My biggest passion here is English poetry from Geoffrey Chaucer to Alice Walker, but most especially the plays and sonnets of William Shakespeare.
-I also greatly enjoy Spanish literature in the original, with special affection for Jorge Manrique, Cervantes, Becquer, Unamuno, Martí, Darío, Valle-Inclán, Quiroga, García Lorca, Borges, Neruda, Cortázar, García Márquez, and Frank Rivera.
-In English translations, I was most strongly moved by Dostoyevsky, Tolstoy, Ibsen, Plutarch, Omar Khayyám, Kalidasa, Chuang Tzu, Sei Shonagon, Yoshida Kenko, and Basho.
-My Kindle Fire is now well stocked with more than a thousand classics to keep me occupied until the end of time.
+Literature: My biggest passion here is English poetry from Geoffrey Chaucer to Elizabeth Bishop, but most especially the plays and sonnets of William Shakespeare.
+I also have greatly enjoyed Spanish literature in the original, with special affection for Jorge Manrique, Cervantes, Becquer, Unamuno, Martí, Darío, Valle-Inclán, Quiroga, García Lorca, Borges, Neruda, Cortázar, García Márquez, and Frank Rivera.
+In English translations, I have been most strongly moved by Dostoyevsky, Tolstoy, Ibsen, Plutarch, Omar Khayyám, Kalidasa, Chuang Tzu, Sei Shonagon, Yoshida Kenko, and Basho.
+Thanks largely to Project Gutenberg, my Kindle Fire is now well stocked with more than a thousand classics to keep me occupied until the end of time.

 Art & Artifact: A visit to a new city, whether in the US or abroad, is not considered complete without time spent in its major museums.
 I like art of all kinds, but have a special affinity for Classical Chinese painting (especially Southern Sung landscape), Islamic architecture (oh, Mogul India!), Persian miniatures, Japanese netsuke and Ukiyo-e prints, El Greco, Goya, and Van Gogh, plus virtually all contemporary painting, sculpture, and architecture (the stranger the better).
 Apropos of the latter, I have done some modern pieces of my own, most notably several “kinetic container” sculptures made entirely of found objects (a.k.a. “junk art”) that have some allusive affinity with the work of Joseph Cornell, only not as good.